-- Financial incentives and program support for quality heating equipment installation that optimizes operating efficiency at time of installation; - Financial incentives for contractor participation for each eligible new equipment application. - Outreach and education for HVAC manufacturers, distributors and contractors; - ENERGY STAR sales training for contractors (i.e. how to sell efficiency); - Technical training for HVAC contractors on the proper sizing, selection and installation of HVAC equipment; - Promotion of HVAC technician certification through North American Technical Excellence (NATE) certification testing; and - Support for enhanced incentives in areas not covered by additional utility offerings to further NJCEP goals for statewide consistency and stability.
+- Financial incentives and program support for quality heating equipment installation that optimizes operating efficiency at time of installation; - Outreach and education for HVAC manufacturers, distributors and contractors; - ENERGY STAR sales training for contractors (i.e. how to sell efficiency); - Technical training for HVAC contractors on the proper sizing, selection and installation of HVAC equipment; - Promotion of HVAC technician certification through North American Technical Excellence (NATE) certification testing; and

 New Jersey's Clean Energy Program will continue to support efforts, where technically and economically justifiable, to upgrade federal appliance efficiency standards and state building codes.
-This includes participation in regional and national efforts coordinated by organizations such as the Northeast Energy Efficiency Partnerships (NEEP) and the Consortium for Energy Efficiency (CEE), and also includes submitting letters in support of efficiency standards and building codes.
 The program also provides, when necessary, technical support for the development of such upgrades, tracking of activities and monitoring developments, and review and modification of program designs to integrate changes to the standards and codes.